This post may contain affiliate links. Read our disclosure policy.

 This Chicken Pot Pie recipe is made with delicious, flaky buttermilk biscuits on top.
-The pot pie filling is loaded with fresh veggies, herbs, and seasonings for the most flavorful filling that the whole family will love.
+The pot pie filling is loaded with fresh veggies, fresh herbs, and seasonings, for the most flavorful filling the whole family will love.

 Homemade chicken pot pie is sure to be a hit with your friends or family.
 Make it for a cozy Sunday night dinner or even for a dinner party where you want to impress with the best comfort food.